kevin-crook-ucb/ucb_mids_w205_repo/breakouts/week_05/breakout_instructions_05.md

+# Moved to bCourses - all of the content in this page has been moved to bCourses, and as of April 15, 2022, is no longer being updated.
+Please use bCourses for the most recent, up to date version.
+This repo will be deleted once we are sure we have moved everything to bCourses correctly.

 # Instructions for Breakouts for Week 05

 Several breakouts are provided each week.
 Generally there won't be time to get to all of them.
 Instructors will select which ones and in what order they would like to use for their class each week.
 Instructors may choose to do some breakouts at the whole class level instead of using breakout rooms.
 For breakouts that we don't get to in class, that you are interested in, you can always come to office hours and discuss with the instructor or TA.